awandahl/gridviewer/README.md

 - Shows worked grids in red and confirmed grids in green.
 - Calculates and displays the number of worked grids, confirmed grids, confirmation percentage, and total QSO count for the current filter selection.
 - Filters results by band, mode, and year.
-- Provides "Select All" and "Reset" controls for band, mode, and year filters.
+- Provides `Select All` and `Reset` controls for band, mode, and year filters.
 - Shows station details for each grid square on hover.
 - Marks confirmed QSOs in the hover popup when they match the current band, mode, year, grid, and callsign combination.
 - Includes a callsign search field that searches within the currently selected filters.